Everything PR News

 • Institutional exposure changes the public-health calculation.
 Categories distributed through schools, hospitals, and nursing homes face heightened scrutiny and faster regulatory response.

-• Criminal liability is now a real possibility.
-The Parnell convictions established that food safety executives can face decades in federal prison for knowingly shipping contaminated product.
-The deterrent reset the C-suite calculation industry-wide.
+• Criminal liability is a real possibility.
+Food safety executives can face decades in federal prison for knowingly shipping contaminated product.
+That deterrent is now part of the C-suite calculation industry-wide.

 • FDA inspection capacity is the structural floor of the entire food safety system.
-The 2010-2011 Food Safety Modernization Act (FSMA) — passed largely in response to the PCA outbreak — gave FDA expanded inspection and mandatory recall authority for the first time.
+The regulatory response to this outbreak reshaped federal food safety authority for the first time in decades.

 The Regulatory Aftermath

-The 2010 FDA Food Safety Modernization Act (FSMA) restructured the federal food safety framework in direct response to the PCA outbreak.
-Key provisions: FDA gained mandatory recall authority for the first time (previously recalls were voluntary).
-Foreign supplier verification became required.
-Preventive controls and HACCP-style hazard analysis became mandatory across the category.
-The Reportable Food Registry was established to centralize industry reporting of contaminated product.
+Congress and the FDA moved to restructure the federal food safety framework in direct response to the PCA outbreak.
+FDA gained mandatory recall authority for the first time — previously recalls were voluntary.
+Foreign supplier verification, preventive controls, and HACCP-style hazard analysis moved toward becoming mandatory across the category.
+A Reportable Food Registry was established to centralize industry reporting of contaminated product.

-The PCA outbreak is the structural pivot point between the pre-FSMA regulatory regime and the modern food safety enforcement framework.
-Every food safety crisis since — Blue Bell listeria 2015, Chipotle 2015-16, Boar's Head 2024 — has been adjudicated against the post-FSMA standard the PCA case created.
+The PCA outbreak is the structural pivot point between the older voluntary-recall regulatory regime and the modern food safety enforcement framework.

 FAQ